nikkilr88/egghead-asciicasts/get-started-using-webassembly-wasm/lessons/javascript-step-by-step-js-to-webassembly-conversion.md

 #define CIRCLE_COUNT = 1000
 ```

-For the `circleData` we could just set it up as an array of floats like we've done in JavaScript, but in C we can do better than that.
+For the `circleData` we could just set it up as an array of floats like we've done in JavaScript, but in `C` we can do better than that.

-The xy and r values of each circle can be represented in a C `struct`, with each entry set as a `float` data type.
+The `x`, `y`, and `r` values of each circle can be represented in a `C` `struct`, with each entry set as a `float` data type.
 It's still effectively the same representation in memory as three floats in a row that we had manually in our typed array.

 ```cpp
 #define CIRCLE_COUNT = 1000